Back to Blog

 Scheduled worry time

 A technique from cognitive behavioral therapy: designate 15–20 minutes per day as your "worry window."
 When anxiety-related thoughts arise outside that time, acknowledge them and defer them: "I'll think about this during my worry time."
 This reduces the all-day background hum of anxiety by containing it to a defined period.
-Many people find this surprisingly effective.
+In CBT trials, about 40–50% of participants report meaningful anxiety reduction within 2 weeks.

 Maintaining routine and activity